osbusiness/osbusiness.github.io/index.md

 Join us for interactive sessions and discussions that explore the inflection point between open source and business, and discover how success in open source business happens.

-## This Week's Episode: Open Source and Convenience in the Era of Software as a Service
+## This Week's Episode: The Labor Economics of Open Source

 **Time:** October 13th, 2020, 4pm CEST/11am EDT/8am PDT
 **Featured speakers:** Dirk Riehle, Alyssa Wright